Skip to content

 Note: there’s an effective dose of citicoline as Cognizin® in each dose of Maximum Mind.

-Read more about citicoline on the Marco’s Grounds Deep Dive and about the benefits of citicoline for brain power here.
+Read more about citicoline on Marco’s Grounds Deep Dive and the benefits of citicoline for brain power here.

 L-Theanine

-Naturally L-theanine is on of the best nootropics for Intermittent Fasting as it mitigates the negative effect of caffeine and coffee reduces hunger.
-Also L-theanine reduces the stress that can be linked with fasting.
+Naturally, L-theanine is one of the best nootropics for Intermittent Fasting as it mitigates the negative effect of caffeine and coffee reduces hunger.
+Also, L-theanine reduces the stress that can be linked with fasting.

 Note: there’s an effective dose of L-theanine from organic green tea leaf extract in each dose of Maximum Mind.